DmitryLitvintsev/enstore2cta/docs/dcache_sfa.rst

 One of the issues that has been identified - CTA does not have functinality corresponding to Enstore SFA (Small File Aggregation).
-In the nutsheed SFA system is and extension of Enstore system that managed intermediate disk storage in the side (intermediate between dCache and Enstore).
-Depending on policies based on ``file_family``, ``storage_group``, ``library`` and file sizd Enstore directs files to the intermediate storage for subsequent perioding packaging - tarring the small files into large package files that then are written to tape more efficiently.
+In the nutshel the SFA system is as extension of Enstore system that manages  intermediate disk storage on the side (intermediate between dCache and Enstore).
+Depending on policies based on ``file_family``, ``storage_group``, ``library`` and file size Enstore directs files to the intermediate storage for subsequent periodic packaging - tarring the small files into large package files that then are written to tape more efficiently.